la-rebelion/website/README.md

 # La Rebelion

 An entrepreneur is a _Rebel_ because is always experimenting and creating; hacking and seeking for change or new features.
 Continuously learning to apply state of the art tech and ideas.
-Then, **_La Rebelion_** is form by entrepreneurs, rebels who identify opportunity areas to do the things on different ways providing hacks to create new innovative solutions.
+Then, **_La Rebelion_** is form by innovators, entrepreneurs, rebels who identify opportunity areas to do the things on different ways providing hacks to create new innovative solutions.

 Resistance to fix features. :fist: